Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 One of the features introduced together with SwiftUI are previews offering us live reloading when developing views.

-In the UIKit I'd double check the reference snapshot after updating the view not to waste time on running simulator all over again, but here we can use previews.
+In the UIKit, I'd double check the reference snapshot after updating the view not to waste time on running simulator all over again, but here we can use previews.

 To avoid copy-paste anti-pattern, we'll extract the view setup from the snapshot tests to the shared component ⤵️